Best Homeschool Withdrawal Approach for RCMP and Government Workers Posted to Nunavut

 Will my child's homeschool credits transfer when we move back south?

-If enrolled in Vista Virtual School, credits transfer automatically — they're Alberta credits, recognised nationally.
+If enrolled in Vista Virtual School, credits are described as transferable into the Nunavut diploma system; confirm transfer and admissions treatment with the receiving institution.
 For parent-directed homeschool, maintain detailed records and be prepared to demonstrate equivalency to the receiving province's registrar.
 Some provinces may require placement testing upon return.

 Do I need to integrate IQ principles if we're only in Nunavut temporarily?